fief-dev/docs/docs/configure/index.md

 # Admin dashboard

-The admin dashboard is the interface where you'll be able to manage your Fief workspace and configuration.
+The admin dashboard is the interface where you'll be able to manage your Fief instance and configuration.

 ![Admin dashboard](/assets/images/admin-dashboard.png)